 The deed stated that the land was given “in trust to and for the use of the Religious Society of Protestants… called Methodists, for the purpose of erecting churches, meeting Houses and Houses of Religious Worship and School Houses and burying grounds for the said religious Society called Methodists.”

 A church was built in 1791 and named Boehm’s Chapel; Martin Boehm’s son Jacob was an influential leader, and several branches of the family were active members.
-Son Henry (1775-1875) was a longtime traveling companion of Bishop Asbury.
-Boehm’s Chapel is the oldest existing structure built for Methodist use in Pennsylvania.
+Son Henry (1775-1875), the youngest Boehm son, became a circuit rider, riding for five years with Bishop Francis Asbury.
+It was Asbury who preached Martin’s funeral in the Chapel.

 The chapel’s preservation and interpretation is supported by the Boehm’s Chapel Society, P.O.
 Box 272, Willow Street, PA 17584-0272.
+The Society is a registered nonprofit in Pennsylvania.

 Location: Within the boundaries of the Eastern Pennsylvania Annual Conference, in Lancaster County.
 The community of Willow Street is just southeast of Lancaster; the Chapel is one mile south of the village of Willow Street, behind Boehm’s United Methodist Church.